©copyright 1999-2019, The Retail Owners Institute®

 If you find yourself long on inventory and short on profits—whether from overbuying, expanding lines too quickly, or overestimating sales, don’t panic.

-If you think the only way to reduce your inventory is to run a sale or declare a buying embargo, guess again.
-There are less drastic ways to get your inventory under control again.
+Here are less drastic ways to get your inventory under control again.
 Use a combination of the following 10 strategies to help you bring your inventory back to a more manageable level.

 Look at every open order you have that you know hasn’t been shipped yet.
 Cancel or cut back on the orders that don’t presently represent a critical need.
 This doesn’t mean you should hack away at your orders with a cleaver.
 Instead, selectively cut out optional merchandise.
 Ask yourself if you can delay adding a new line for three or four months.
 Cut out marginal items.
 This isn’t the time to introduce a new product line.